Rea Singh

 Campaign lead for the Attorney General Department’s Ending Abuse of Older People and Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts’ national Road Safety campaigns.

-She is a prominent and well known community leader and subject matter expert on multicultural engagement and affairs as she represents the leading body on multiculturalism in Australia, the Federation of Ethnic Communities’ Council’s CALD Women’s Advisory group.
-Additionally Rea also is on the Board of the University of Sydney’s Settlement and a member of Full Stop Australia – national not for profit for provision of sexual violence support services.
+She is a prominent and well-known community leader and subject matter expert on multicultural engagement and affairs, representing the leading body on multiculturalism in Australia, the Federation of Ethnic Communities’ Councils’ CALD Women’s Advisory Group.
+Additionally, Rea serves on the Board of the University of Sydney’s Settlement and is a member of Full Stop Australia, a national not-for-profit providing sexual violence support services.

-Rea brings much from her own life experience to all of her roles, being keenly aware of many of the issues that are experienced by diverse intersections of all people and applies that in her role as a leader in all aspects of her career.
+Rea brings much from her own life experience to all her roles, being keenly aware of many of the issues experienced by diverse intersections of all people and applies that in her role as a leader in all aspects of her career.